Ttibsi/rawterm/README.md

 # rawterm
 A c++20 library for working with raw mode in a terminal.
-See the `examples/` directory for examples on how to use this library, and the `rawterm/` library files for docs on how to use each function.
+See the `examples/` directory for examples on how to use this library, and each header file in `rawterm/` has a relevant markdown file in `docs/` when relevant

 See `examples/hello_world.cpp` for a simple place to start.